This guide has been created to assist CCSSAs in the performance of audits. Any concerns or questions may be directed to info@cryptoconsortium.org.

 Audit fees will be determined between the CCSSA and the entity.
 It is the responsibility of the CCSSA to ensure sufficient time to complete the audit is reflected in the agreed upon fees.

-Audit fees must also include the CCSSA-PR’s fee and Listing Fee.
+Audit fees must also include the CCSSA-PR’s fee and C4's Listing Fee.
 The CCSSA-PR’s fee will be forwarded to the CCSSA-PR by the CCSSA.
 C4 will send an invoice for the Listing Fee to the CCSSA after approving the SRoC.

 The listing fee, paid by the audited system’s entity to the CCSSA, is based on Table 1.